EverettGrethel/jettability-autoencoder/README.md

+### Description
-# Representation learning of and experiments on a latent space via autoencoders.
+Representation learning of and experiments on a latent space via autoencoders.